 - Where we use providers based in the US, we may transfer data to them if they are part of the EU-US Privacy Shield framework, which requires them to provide similar protection to personal data shared between Europe and the US.
 For further details, see European Commission: EU-US Privacy Shield.
 Google and Dropbox are both part of the EU-US Privacy Shield.
-Google and Dropbox are both part of the EU-US Privacy Shield.
+Google, Dropbox, Hubspot and IDrive are all part of the EU-US Privacy Shield.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate technical and security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed, including firewalls and the use of encryption software.
 Electronic access to your personal data is password protected.
 All access, whether to electronic or hard copies, is limited only to those employees, agents, contractors and other third parties who have a business need to know.
 In the case of third parties, they will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 Hard copies of any personal data that you have provided to us is stored in locked cabinets in alarmed buildings and is shredded when no longer needed.
 All our employees are trained in data protection and information security.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of the breach promptly where we are legally required to do so.